-This kit sold for $12.99 at the time of purchase, and it came in two varieties: a 12-piece stone fairy kit or a 10-piece colorful fairies kit.
+This kit sold for $12.99 at the time of purchase.
+[EDITOR’S NOTE: The kit sold for $14.99 in 2021 and $16.99 in 2022].
+It came in two varieties: a 12-piece stone fairy kit or a 10-piece colorful fairies kit.
 The stone kit includes a fairy figurine, tree, arch bridge, snail, 3-piece stepping stones, watering can, fence, decorative stones, and wooden display.
 The colorful fairies kit includes 2 colorful fairy figurines, frog figurine, seesaw, welcome sign, arch, bench, fence, decorative stones, and wooden display box.

 My daughters opted for the colorful fairies kit.

 The kits claim to be good for indoor or outdoor use, and they do not come with any plants.
 The moss shown in the display pictures on the packaging also is not included.
 The kits are made in China, and the packaging indicates that these are not toys; they are decorative items only.